 Arif Neky, National Coordinator of the SDG Philanthropy Platform in Kenya, also joined Inclusive and Effective Multi-Stakeholder Partnerships: How to strengthen ownership, results, transparency and mutual accountability (November 30), showcasing the Platform’s achievements in Kenya.
 The Platform Kenya also joined How Can Foundations Better Collaborate with Governments?
 From Evidence to Action (December 01), outlining the Platform’s support for the Guidelines for Effective Philanthropic Engagement (GEPE) initiative, implemented under OECD netFWD in collaboration with the East African Association of Grantmakers (EAAG) as well as two events in promoting Primary Health Care partnerships across Kenya and on inclusive business led by the Business Call to Action.

 21-11-2016 to 25-11-2016

-The role of the SDG Philanthropy Platform to catalyze philanthropic partnerships for global development is to be highlighted during the campaign and highlighted at the CAF America website.
+The role of the SDG Philanthropy Platform to catalyze philanthropic partnerships for global development was highlighted during the campaign and on the CAF America website.

 21-9-2016 New York, NY